 2. Linnanmaki Amusement Park

 Though we drove past it, we didn’t have time to explore.
-This amusement park is owned by the Children’s Day Foundation, and operates to benefit children’s welfare work in the country of Finland.
+Owned by the Children’s Day Foundation, the amusement park benefits children’s welfare work in the country of Finland.
 Personally, I love a good amusement park, and it’s always better to have fun while benefiting a good cause.

 3. A sauna, any sauna

 In a country of 5 million people, there are over 3 million saunas in Finland (and who can blame them?
-This country is covered in snow for about half the year).
-If you visit Finland in the winter months, you can even stay in a glass igloo (with a sauna) so that you can get the best possible view of the Aurora Borealis.
-Because we visited during the summer months, I did not have the privilege of seeing the Aurora Borealis, but don’t worry, it’s on my list.
+Snow covers the country for about half the year).
+If you visit Finland in the winter months, you can even stay in a glass igloo (with a sauna).
+This way, you can get the best possible view of the Aurora Borealis.
+Because we visited during the summer months, I did not have the privilege of seeing the Aurora Borealis.
+Don’t worry, it’s on my list.

 Have you been to Helsinki before?
 If yes, what else should I add to my list for my next trip?